-An Authorised Investment Exchange must make clear and transparent rules concerning the admission of Securities or Units in a Listed Fund to trading on its facilities.
+An Authorised Investment Exchange must make clear and transparent rules concerning the admission of Securities, Units in a Listed Fund, Commodity Derivatives, or Environmental Instruments to trading on its facilities.

 3.2.2.
 Content of Admission to Trading Rules

 The rules of the Authorised Investment Exchange must ensure that: